mongodb-labs/atlas-mcp-server/README.md

 - **Claude Desktop**: https://modelcontextprotocol.io/quickstart/user
 - **Cursor**: https://docs.cursor.com/context/model-context-protocol

+Note: The configuration file syntax can be different across clients.
+Please check the MCP client docs to apply the latest expected syntax.

 #### Option 1: Connection String args

 You can pass your connection string via args, make sure to use a valid username and password.